Hunter Niswander: Early life

-Niswander attended Woodridge High School.
+He was a 3 sport athlete in HS playing soccer, football, and basketball.
+He led as captain for every team.

 As a freshman, he made a 35-yard field goal that sealed a state playoff appearance for the first time in school history.

 As a senior, he set the state record for most consecutive extra points made (111) and the school longest field goal made (53 yards).
 He received All-PTC and All-Ohio Division III honors.

-He also practiced soccer and basketball.
+Niswander started Christian Athletes in Action at Woodridge and it still exists to this day.

+Niswander had many offers from Ohio State, UNC, Oklahoma, LSU, Georgia & Michigan.
+He received a full-ride from Northwestern University.